Aristotle Contemplating Nature by Jacques Christophe Valmont-Bomare. 1791.

 My research focuses on Ancient Greek philosophy, especially on issues in ontology, natural philosophy, biology, and political theory.
 In exploring these areas, I engage primarily with Aristotle, Plato, and Presocratic philosophers such as Empedocles and Heraclitus.
-My work examines these thinkers in their intellectual and historical context, and illustrates their deep and lasting influence on the history of philosophy, science, and culture.
+My work examines these thinkers in their intellectual and historical context, illustrating their deep and lasting influence on the history of philosophy, science, and culture.

 My current research program explores Aristotle’s ontology of life and the continuing relevance of Aristotle’s thought for issues in contemporary philosophy of biology.